SimplyBuilt/embedded.js/README.md

 Embedded.js makes it easy to create and share responsive embeddable content.
 The library will create IFRAMEs and help resize them automatically.

-It used by [SimplyBuilt](https://www.simplybuilt.com/) and works great with our Embedded Widget feature!
+It is used by [SimplyBuilt](https://www.simplybuilt.com/) and works great with our Embedded Widget feature!

 ## Details